GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Introduction

 The usage of hardware accelerators like GPU is inevitable for computation in many areas.
 To continue advancing the computational geometry field, we must include hardware-aware algorithmic efforts.
 The ending of Moore’s law~\cite{theis2017end} and the termination of Dennard scaling~\cite{dennard1974design} technically limits the performance improvement of general-purpose CPUs~\cite{esmaeilzadeh2012dark}.
 The computing ecosystem is rapidly evolving from conventional CPU computing to a new disruptive accelerated computing environment where hardware accelerators such as GPUs play the main roles of computation for performance improvement.

 Our goal in this work is to develop GPU-accelerated computation for Vietoris-Rips barcodes, not only significantly improving the performance, but also to lead a new direction in computing for topological data analysis.
 We identify two major computational components for computing Vietoris-Rips barcodes, namely filtration construction with clearing and matrix reduction.
 We look into the underlying mathematical and empirical properties tied to the hidden massive parallelism and data locality of these computations.
 Having laid mathematical foundations, we develop efficient parallel algorithms for each component, and put them together to create a computational software.
+Our approach is theoretically sound and, under nice sampling conditions, has a complexity that is nearly linear in expectation in the number of generated simplices.

-Our contributions presented in this paper are as follows: \begin{itemize} \item 1.
-We introduce and prove the Apparent Pairs Lemma for Vietoris-Rips barcode computation.
-It has a natural algorithmic connection to the GPU.
-We furthermore prove theoretical bounds on the number of so-called "apparent pairs." \item 2.
-We design and implement hardware-aware massively parallel algorithms that accelerate the two major computation components of Vietoris-Rips barcodes as well as a data structure for persistence pairs for matrix reduction. \item 3.
-We perform extensive experiments justifying our algorithms' computational effectiveness as well as dissecting the nature of Vietoris-Rips barcode computation, including looking into the expected number of apparent pairs as a function of the number of points. \item 4.
-We achieve up to 30x speedup over the original Ripser software; surprisingly, up to 2.0x CPU memory efficiency and requires, at best, 60\% of the CPU memory used by Ripser on the GPU device memory. \item 5.
-Ripser++ is an open source software in the public domain to serve the TDA community and relevant application areas. \end{itemize}
+Our contributions presented in this paper are as follows: \begin{enumerate} \item We prove theoretical bounds on the number of so-called ``apparent pairs."
+These apparent pairs have a natural algorithmic connection to the GPU. \item We design and implement hardware-aware massively parallel algorithms that accelerate the two major computation components of Vietoris-Rips barcodes as well as a data structure for persistence pairs for matrix reduction. \item We show in $d_{amb}$-dimensional Euclidean space, that under a uniform sampling condition with $k$ cavities the expected work complexity of our Algorithm is $O(kn_p\log(n_0)+n_{p+1})$ with expected depth complexity of $O(kn_p\log(n_0)+n_0(p+1))$ for $n_0$ points, $n_p$ $p$-dimensional simplices. \item We perform extensive experiments justifying our algorithms' computational effectiveness as well as dissecting the nature of Vietoris-Rips barcode computation, including looking into the expected number of apparent pairs as a function of the number of points. \item We achieve up to 30x speedup over the original Ripser software; surprisingly, up to 2.0x CPU memory efficiency and requires, at best, 60\% of the CPU memory used by Ripser on the GPU device memory. \item Ripser++ is an open source software in the public domain to serve the TDA community and relevant application areas. \end{enumerate}